Crunch-io/ta-da/content/dev/blog/nightwatch-selenium-docker.md

 +++
 date = "2017-10-02T09:00:00-07:00"
-description = "Using Docker containers to get more consistent Nightwatch testing results using Selenium" draft = false title = "Improving end-to-end testing using Nightwatch, Selenium, and Docker" weight = 20 tags = ["testing"] categories = ["general"]
+description = "Nightwatchrun = Docker + Selenium + Nightwatch for Consistent End-to-End Testing"
+draft = false
+title = "Our new open-source tool eliminates the \"works on my machine\" problem for automated end-to-end browser testing.
+Ensure that everyone's \"machine\" has the same configuration using Docker." weight = 20 tags = ["testing", "automation"] categories = ["general"]

 +++

-At Crunch we value tests tremendously; we have unit tests, functional tests, and of course the stack wouldn't be complete without end-to-end tests.
-Good tests allow us to confidently update code quickly and efficiently.
+At Crunch we greatly value tests.
+We have unit tests, functional tests, and the stack wouldn't be complete without end-to-end tests.
+Good tests allow us to update code quickly and confidently.

-For our end to end testing we use [Nightwatch.js][1], a JavaScript testing tool that uses [Selenium][2] to drive a browser to perform tests.
-Our goal is to be able to test our Python backend, our REST API's, as well as the behavior of our JavaScript single page application, using a real browser, running real code.
+For our end-to-end testing we use [Nightwatch.js][1], a JavaScript testing tool that uses [Selenium][2] to drive a browser to perform tests.
+Our goal is to be able to test our Python backend, our REST APIs, and the behavior of our JavaScript single-page application, using a real browser, running real code.

-Anyone that has ever set up Selenium knows that it can be very picky about the versions of the different tools you should have.
+Anyone that has set up Selenium knows that it can be very picky about the versions of the different tools you should have.
 Selenium 3.4.0 might need [ChromeDriver][4] 2.31 which requires [Chrome][6] 56.3920.234034249324234329 (okay, so those version numbers may be made up), and unless you have the exact same versions every single time, it can easily result in tests that work on one developer's machine but not on another.

-At Crunch our entire stack is tested using a [Jenkins][8] setup.
-One of the issues we saw was that our developers would be testing on [Apple MacOS][3], and our Jenkins pipeline was running on [Ubuntu][5] or more recently on [CentOS][7].
+Compounding the version mismatch problem, we build and test our entire stack on a [Jenkins][8] cluster.
+Many of our developers would code and test on [Apple MacOS][3], but our Jenkins pipeline was running on [Ubuntu][5] or [CentOS][7].
 This led to messages like these being posted to our Slack channel:

 > new variable tests pass locally so I'm sending them to jenkins for failure